 Our non-independent directors do not receive additional compensation for serving on our board of directors.
 Each independent director currently receives an annual cash retainer of \$40,000 and a fee of \$1,000 for each board and committee meeting attended (\$500 if the meeting is attended telephonically).
-The chairman of each of the audit committee, compensation committee and nominating and corporate governance committee of our board of directors also receives an additional annual cash retainer of \$15,000, \$7,500 and \$7,500, respectively.
+The chairman of each of the audit committee, compensation committee and nominating and corporate governance committee of our board of directors also receives an annual cash retainer of \$15,000, \$7,500 and \$7,500, respectively.
 We also reimburse our directors for their travel expenses incurred in connection with their attendance at full board and committee meetings.

-We currently award our independent directors annual grants of 1,250 LTIP units under our individual incentive plan and they are eligible to receive LTIP units and other share-based awards under our individual incentive plan.
-On October 1, 2009, we issued 1,250 LTIP units to each of our independent directors in connection with the 2009 annual award of LTIP units to our independent directors.
+We currently award our independent directors annual grants of 1,250 LTIP Units under our individual incentive plan and are eligible to receive LTIP Units and other share-based awards under our individual incentive plan.
 See "Management-2007 Long-Term Incentive Plans."